Yer1k/AI_Trading/README.md

 output: dataframe

+### Coin Price Query Bot
+The Coin price query bot will return a payload that contains the most up-to-date cryptocurrency prices for a specified timeframe.
+The bot uses the Coingecko API to scrape the data.
+See below for more details:

+@Aditya to add more information.

 ### Sentiment Analyzer
+The sentiment analysis component will predict the sentiment of a given tweet and generate a sentiment score between -1 and 1 for a tweet.

+The sentiment analyzer is a roBERTa-base model that was trained on ~124M Tweets.
+More information about the model used can be found [here](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest).

 Please see below for an example use case / pipeline for the sentiment analysis:

 ```